 We got acquainted doing a lot of day trip riding in North Georgia.
 The Hawgs are all skilled conversational craftsmen.
 Except for me, I’m more the quiet shy guy of the group.
 I do occasionally get a word in edgewise.
 But I mostly enjoy listening.

-Far and away, the most fun as a group is spending two or three days exploring the Appalachian Mountains from a Blue Ridge Parkway comfortable base camp like we found at the Switzerland Inn in North Carolina.
+Far and away, the most fun as a group is spending two or three days exploring the Appalachian Mountains.
+We’ve ridden out from the Switzerland Inn in North Carolina.
+The Inn makes for comfortable base camp right off the Blue Ridge Parkway.
 The Inn is very accommodating and there are some excellent routes branching off the BRP nearby.

 November 2017 until October 2018 – This was my 2017 Indian Chief Classic… she got me back in the saddle after a 30 year motorcycle hiatus!
 This baby got me reacquainted with two wheel fun and got me singing again!
 But I only sang while cruising down the highway… so as not to annoy folks too much!